-Factor 2c assigns value to a subject site which consists of at least 51% Prime Farmland and exceeds a 25-acre lot size and configuration as of April 12, 2011.
-The 25-acre lot size is an arbitrary value selected to represent the general concern about the conversion and loss of Prime Farmland.
+Factor 2c assigns value to a subject site which is not Best Prime Farmland but which consists of at least 51% Prime Farmland and exceeds a 25-acre lot size and configuration as of April 12, 2011.
+The 25-acre size threshold is an arbitrary value selected to represent the general concern about the conversion and loss of Prime Farmland.